Find Affordable College Courses

 Saint Louis, MO

-Saint Louis University did quite well in this year’s ranking of the most popular places for communication and media studies students to get a master’s degree.
-It came in at #7 on the list.
-Located in the city of Saint Louis, SLU is a private not-for-profit college with a large student population.
+Saint Louis University landed the #7 spot in the 2023 rankings for the most popular master’s degree communication and media studies programs.
+Located in the large city of Saint Louis, SLU is a private not-for-profit school with a large student population.

 About 62% of the students majoring in communications at the school are women while 38% are male.

-Missouri State University - Springfield ranked #9 on this year’s Most Popular Communication & Media Studies Master’s Degree Schools in the Plains States Region list.
-Missouri State is a very large public school located in the medium-sized city of Springfield.
+Missouri State University - Springfield came in at #9 in this year’s edition of the Most Popular Communication & Media Studies Master’s Degree Schools in the Plains States Region ranking.
+Missouri State is a fairly large public school located in the medium-sized city of Springfield.

 About 75% of the students majoring in communications at the school are women while 25% are male.